nimdanor/gl2020/tp2/groupe5/sujet5/uc/tuteurProfessionnel/evaluer.md

 ## Post Conditions
 ### Conditions de succès

-Les missions ont été évaluer.
+Les Les modifications apportées aux missions ont été faites.

 ### Minimal Guarantees
 FIXME _[Describe the guarantee or assurance that this Use Case provides to all Actors and Stakeholders to protect their interest regardless of whether the Use Case ends with success or failure.]_

 ### Conditions final en cas d'échec

-Les modifications apportées n'ont pas été faites.
+Les modifications apportées aux missions n'ont pas été faites.

 FIXME _les variables suivantes sont optionnelles._